Magic angles and correlations in twisted nodal superconductors: Introduction

-Here, we demonstrate that twisted bilayers of two-dimensional nodal superconductors (TBSC) can realize topological and interacting superconducting phases that are tunable by experimentally accessible parameters such as applied current, magnetic field, or voltage.
-The Dirac velocity of the BdG quasiparticles near the zeros of the excitation gap (i.e.\ nodes) is strongly renormalized by the interlayer tunneling and vanishes at a ``magic'' value of twist angle where a quadratic band touching-type dispersion is found.
-Displacement field between the layers, Zeeman splitting and an in-plane current can be all used to tune the dispersion, bringing the Dirac dispersion back or creating a BdG Fermi surface.
-Applying an interlayer current results in a fully gapped topological superconducting state at any nonzero twist angle (even away from the magic value) with a quantized thermal Hall effect, similar to that of chiral superconductors~\cite{senthil1999,Kallin_2016}, while an in-plane magnetic field creates a network of topological domains with alternating Chern numbers and chiral edge modes between them.
-Finally, close to the magic angle even weak interactions between the BdG quasiparticles are shown to result in a (secondary) instability to a time-reversal symmetry breaking superconducting state.
-The recently demonstrated superconductivity in monolayers of high-$T_c$ cuprates~\cite{yu2019} shows that this platform is accessible to current experimental investigation, and we discuss a number of other candidate materials.
+In this Article, a companion manuscript to the Letter \footnote{See the accompanying Letter for the discussion of the topological states induced by current and in-plane magnetic field.}, we derive an effective low-energy model for twisted bilayers of two-dimensional nodal superconductors and study the impact of external perturbations and interactions on the quasiparticles.
+The Dirac velocity of the BdG quasiparticles near the zeros of the superconducting gap (i.e.\ nodes) is strongly renormalized by the interlayer tunneling and vanishes at a ``magic'' value of the twist angle where the spectrum takes the form of a quadratic band touching in the limit of a circular Fermi surface.
+The application of a displacement field between the layers, a Zeeman splitting, and an in-plane current can be used to tune the dispersion, bringing the Dirac nodes back, or creating a BdG Fermi surface, thus mimicking the effect of gating in two-dimensional electronic materials.
+An interplane Josephson current, on the other hand, opens a topological gap, further analyzed in the Letter \cite{Note1}.
+Close to the magic angle, interactions between the BdG quasiparticles are shown to result in a (secondary) instability to a time-reversal symmetry breaking superconducting state.
+Finally, we discuss a number of candidate materials that can realize TBSC with current experimental techniques.

-{\it Magic angle in twisted nodal superconductor bilayers:} We first construct a continuum low-energy model of the TBSC (illustrated in Fig.~\ref{fig:cart} (a) for the case of a d-wave superconductor with a cuprate-like Fermi surface).
-For a single layer, the quasiparticles in the vicinity of the gap node momentum ${\bf K}_N$ on the Fermi surface are described by the Dirac Hamiltonian in the Gor'kov-Nambu space: